 - When finished, click the Save Integration button.

-Note that it may take some time for Stitch to perform a structure sync for the integration and begin replicating data.
-After the structure sync is complete, Stitch will begin replicating data according to the integration’s Replication Frequency.
+Note: It may take some time for Stitch to perform a structure sync for the integration and begin replicating data.
+After the structure sync is complete, Stitch will begin replicating data according to the integration’s Replication Schedule.

 - From the Stitch Dashboard page, click into the integration.